10 Tips for Saving on Air Conditioning in the Summer

 LightFieldStudios/iStock/Getty images

-Texans are familiar with the state’s long, humid summers.
-But did you know that residential cooling costs are the most expensive utility you pay for?
-The Energy Information Administration (EIA) calculates that air conditioning accounts for 28% of annual residential electricity usage in Texas.
-This percentage is likely even higher in the summer when most homes and businesses run AC around the clock to battle the sweltering Texas heat.
+Texas residents are familiar with the state’s hot, humid summers.
+But did you know that residential cooling costs are the biggest line item on your summer energy bills?
+The Energy Information Administration (EIA) calculates that air conditioning accounts for 28% of annual residential electricity usage in Texas, and it’s likely even higher in the summer, when most homes run the AC around the clock to battle the sweltering heat.

-If you’re looking to save on your summer energy bills, there’s no better place to start than regulating your home’s temperature.
+If you’re wondering how to save energy and bring down those costly summer utility bills, there’s no better place to start than regulating your home’s temperature.

 Summer air conditioning tips

-If you live in Texas during the summer, you can’t avoid running your AC.
-However, you can make small changes around your home to make this electricity consumption worthwhile.
+If you live in Texas during the summer, you can’t avoid running your AC to stay comfortable and safe.
+However, a few small changes around your home can help you rely on it less often..

-Here are 10 creative ways to get the most value out of your AC unit in the summer.
-These tips can also help you save energy and potentially reduce your electricity bills.
+This guide features 11 creative ways to save energy, get the most out of your AC unit in the summer, and even potentially reduce your summer electricity bills.

 1. Install a smart thermostat

-Smart thermostats allow you to remotely control your home’s temperature from your phone, and are a game-changer for home energy efficiency.
-They also learn your home’s energy patterns and can automatically adjust the temperature for peak efficiency.
-Switching to a smart thermostat can help you save on summer AC costs by adjusting your home’s temperature to consume less energy.
+Smart thermostats allow you to control your home’s temperature remotely from your phone, making it easier to maintain an ideal temperature at all times.
+They also learn your home’s energy patterns and automatically adjust the temperature for peak efficiency.
+Switching to a smart thermostat can help you save on summer AC costs by adjusting your home’s temperature to consume less energy, especially during high-demand times like heat waves when electricity costs are higher.

-Properly sealing your windows and using window coverings can increase your home’s energy efficiency and reduce air conditioning costs.
-A loose window seal allows cool air out and hot air in, making your air conditioner work harder to cool your home.
-To check your seals, wet your hand with water and hold it near the edges of your windows.
-If you feel a draft from the window, your seal is likely letting air escape.
-You can easily reseal the window yourself, or hire a professional to fix the problem for you.
+Properly sealing your window frames can help improve your home’s energy efficiency and reduce air conditioning costs.
+A loose window seal allows cool air out and hot air in, making your air conditioner work harder to keep your home cool.
+To check your seals, lightly wet your hand and hold it near the edges of your windows.
+If you feel a draft, your seal is likely letting air escape.
+You can easily reseal the window yourself, or you can hire a professional to fix the problem for you.

 3. Close your doors

-Similar to windows, open or poorly sealed doors allow cold air to escape and warm air to enter.
-To prevent wasting cold air from your AC unit, ensure all doors are closed while it is running and check that the seals are good.
-The same rule applies to your attic and pet doors.
+Similar to windows, open or poorly sealed doors allow cool air to escape and warm air to enter.
+To avoid wasting cool air from your AC unit while it’s running, ensure all doors are closed and the caulking and weather stripping around the frames are in good condition.
+The same rule applies to your attic and pet doors — anywhere air can escape is an opportunity to waste energy.

-There are numerous reasons to switch to LED lightbulbs for a more energy-efficient home.
-One big plus in LED’s favor is that they don’t generate as much heat as incandescent bulbs.
-Switching to LED lightbulbs can help reduce the amount of heat in your home during the summer and reduce air conditioning costs.
+There are many reasons to switch to LED lightbulbs for a more energy-efficient home.
+One big plus for saving money on air conditioning is that LEDs generate 90% less heat than incandescent bulbs, and use 75% less energy, according to the Department of Energy (DOE).
+Switching to LED lightbulbs can help reduce the ambient heat in your home during the summer and limit your air conditioning usage, as well as save money on your energy bill.

 7. Use fans